-The Festival of Theology includes the Caldwell Lectures, worship services led by an alum of the seminary, and special workshops.
+The Festival of Theology includes the Caldwell Lectures, worship services led by an alum of the Seminary, and special workshops.
 The Festival is held in conjunction with the Alum Reunion of all classes, and is the occasion when recognitions for distinguished alums are awarded.
-Beginning in 2018, the Festival of Theology will be held in the fall.
+The Festival of Theology is held in the fall.